dabega/genpdf-rs/README.md

 - PDF generation in pure Rust
-- Text rendering with support for setting the font family, style and size as well as the text color and text effects (bold or italic)
+- Text rendering with support for setting the font family, style and size as well as the text color and text effects (bold or italic) and with kerning
 - Text wrapping at word boundaries and optional hyphenation
 - Layout of elements sequentially or in tables
 - Rudimentary support for shapes